In 2026, airlines aren’t just checking carry-on bags.

 Not because it’s elegant.
 But because it feels like taking agency back in a moment where agency is limited.

-That emotional mismatch is why a €40 fee paid in advance might feel acceptable – but the higher fee demanded at boarding feels infuriating.
-It’s not ONLY about the amount.
+That emotional mismatch is why a €40 fee paid in advance might feel acceptable – but a higher fee demanded at boarding feels infuriating.
+It’s not only about the amount.
 It’s about when and how the decision is forced.

 One of the reasons these incidents spark outrage is that many travelers genuinely don’t realize how baggage size is calculated.